JamesLynchBond/Web-Games-ES7/README.md

 	This is how all classes of Objects have a toString() function returning a string.
 	To override Object.prototype.toString() method, add one to your class prototype.

-	js/math.min.js
+	js/math.js					The 3D Graphics Library.

-	js/utils.js					Utility Helper library, geometry for Platonic solids. js/audio-player.js			The Audio Player jQuery program.
+	js/utils.js					Utility Helper function library, geometry for Platonic solids. js/audio-player.js			The Audio Player jQuery program.
-	js/Icosa.js	 				WebGL codes, GLSL shader programs, geo data sets it gets from above. js/Blackjack.js				class definitions for Player, hand, Card, Deck & Blackjack.
+	js/Icosa.js	 				WebGL codes, GLSL shader programs, geometry data sets it gets from above. js/Blackjack.js				class definitions for Player, hand, Card, Deck & Blackjack.

-	The movie is of my pet rat named: 'Blackie' who scampers about happy, as I spoil him.
-	Therefore, the movie does not violate any Copyrights or Intellectual Property laws.

 	res/movie.mp4				Place your favorite video in /res/ folder named 'movie.mp4'

 	The music files that come with the app are in the public domain.

 	res/music1.mp3				Place your music.mp3 file in the folder named res = resources. res/music2.mp3				Place your music.mp3 file in the folder named res = resources. res/music3.mp3				Place your music.mp3 file in the folder named res = resources. res/music4.mp3				Place your music.mp3 file in the folder named res = resources.

     Here is a file packing list for you.

 	index.html
 	Dir list.txt
 	Dir.bat
 	css\normalize.css
 	css\style.css

 	The small squares used in audio player.

 	img\li-img.png
 	img\li-img-redSq.jpg

-Take note these card images are not even required if you choose to use all Unicode characters.
+	Take note these card images are not even required if you choose to use all Unicode Symbols for Playing Cards.
+	I emploee the same system of my Chess Pieces, they are Unicode Symblows for each Chess piece.
 	I have a button that allows testing either type, the memory savings using Unicode is huge.
-Per card an image on average takes up 50,000 bytes on disc, times 52 cards required.
+	Per Card() image on average takes up 50k bytes on disc, x 52 cards in a normal deck, + 2 jokers.
 	A Unicode Playing Card is one character x 52 cards, add it up, see what you think.
+	A Card.png or Card.img.png is 50k x 52 Card()s = about 2.6 million bytes versus below, 208 bytes.
+	A Unicode Symbol for a Playing Card remains the same for all Symbols, about 4 bytes per Symbol.
+	Memory requirements are about 4 bytes per card image x 52 cards per deck = 208 bytes of RAM.
+	I say about 4 bytes of RAM because the size can flucate, based on future system needs.
+ 	Here is how our decimal, base 10 numbering system calculates the value.
+	The column value is (base to the power of (column - 1)) counting columns from right to left, 52 becomes 5 x 1o + 2 x 0 = 52.
+	The great thing about this, it works for all numbering systems exactly the same.
+	The reason is due to the computer using a binary numbering system.
+One bit of information is represented by a one or a zero, base 2, binary has column values as shown. bi-nary as bi = 2  as in a bi-cycle has 2 wheels.
+	(k = 1024 in tech speak.) k = 2, 4, 8, 16, 32, 64, 128, 256, 512, 1024.

+	8	7	6	5	4	3	2	1 = The number of the column from right to left.
+	128	64	32	16	8	4	2	1 = column values, the number of the column, c to the power of column - 1.
+	0	1	0	0	0	0	0	0 = binary value in decimal.

+	It helps to see the full relationship written out.

+	(128 x 0) + (64 x 1) + (32 x 0) + (16 x 0) + (8 x 0) + (4 x 0) + (2 x 0) + (1 x 0) = 64!

+	The number 64 in binary is super simple to solve.
+Look above at the column values in binary.

 	img\Cards\Ace_of_clubs.png
 	img\Cards\Ace_of_diamonds.png
 	img\Cards\Ace_of_hearts.png